 It made me realize that I have the rest of my life ahead of me.
 As long as I keep on trying then something good at some point will happen to me.
-I have been seeing results since I have gotten to 42, these opportunities have opened a lot of doors for me.
+Since I came to 42 I have been seeing results.
+These opportunities have opened a lot of doors for me.
 I feel like coming to 42 was one of the best decisions I have made in a long time.

 Connect with Naomi on LinkedIn